Home Education Support

 HOMESCHOOLING IN LONDON

-Being Homeschooled in London and the UK is a popular alternative to traditional school
+Homeschooling in London and the UK is a popular alternative to traditional school

 Homeschooling, also known as home education, in London and the UK is becoming increasingly popular.
 Parents want to take more responsibility for their children’s education.
 Home Education is legal and can take many different forms.
 Although there is no requirement to follow the national curriculum, many parents choose to use a structured home school curriculum.
 Furthermore children can be educated and learn in a way that meets their individual needs and requirements.